Cohomological Hall algebras of one-dimensional sheaves on surfaces and Yangians: Introduction

 where $\sfP_C(\rsv/\ssv)$ is the heart of \textit{perverse coherent} sheaves on $\rsv$ with set-theoretic support in $C$.
 Composing this equivalence with the autoequivalence $\bfS_{\textrm{-}\Lthetafin}$ given by the tensor product by line bundles $\calL_{\textrm{-}\Lthetafin}$, with $\Lthetafin\in \coweightlatticefin\simeq \Pic(\rsv)$, and letting $\Lthetafin$ tend to infinity in the strictly dominant chamber yields a sequence of hearts

-in $\catDb(\catCoh_C(\rsv))$, each equivalent to $\nilpPi$, which converges to $\catCoh(\widehat{\rsv}_C)$.
-By the main result of Part~\ref{part:COHA-stability-condition}, Theorem~\ref{thmintro:variation} below, we thus get an algebra isomorphism between $\coha_{\rsv,C}^A$ and the limit cohomological Hall algebra of the sequence of hearts $\bfS_{\textrm{-}\Lthetafin} (\nilpPi)$.
+in $\catDb(\catCoh_C(\rsv))$, each equivalent to $\nilpPi$, which converges to $\catCoh(\widehat{\rsv}_C)$.\footnote{A generalization of this result when $\Lthetafin$ is only dominant is presented in \cite{SSS_2025}.} By the main result of Part~\ref{part:COHA-stability-condition}, Theorem~\ref{thmintro:variation} below, we thus get an algebra isomorphism between $\coha_{\rsv,C}^A$ and the limit cohomological Hall algebra of the sequence of hearts $\bfS_{\textrm{-}\Lthetafin} (\nilpPi)$.
 Note that the COHA of each of these hearts is isomorphic to the negative half $\Y_\qv^-$ of the Yangian of $\frakg_\qv$ via the morphism $\Phi$ introduced in \S\ref{sec:relation-Yangian-COHA}.
 To understand this limit COHA, we identify the operation of tensoring by a line bundle $\calL_{\textrm{-}\Lthetafin}$ with the action $T_{\textrm{-}\Lthetafin}$ of the lattice element of the affine braid group $B_\sfex$.
 This, combined with the main result of Part~\ref{part:Yangians}, Theorem~\ref{thmintro:Si-equals-Ti} below, allows us to identify the limit COHA with an adequate limit of $\Y^+_\infty$ quotients of affine Yangians, with transition morphisms given by the action of the algebraic braid group operators.

 The precise computation of the image under the isomorphisms $\Theta_{\rsv, C}$ of fundamental classes $[\frakZ_{i,n}]$ and $[\frakY_{i,d}]$ uses the functoriality of nilpotent cohomological Hall algebras, which allows us to eventually reduce the problem to some explicit computations in the case of type $A_1$, i.e., the case of the surface $T^\ast\PP^1$.
 On the way, we perform several geometric computations which are interesting in their own right, and valid in the general context of a symplectic surface $S$ and a possibily reduced curve $C$ whose irreducible components are smooth and intersect transversally.